Predictive Maintenance. Yield Optimization. Business Integration. Better Products.

 Creating a Continuous Learning Loop

 Data processing is the first step toward generating revenue.
 Organizations must then also operationalize what they discover; to build upon each consecutive insight in a continuous learning loop.
-Bright Wolf Strandz IoT data management services ensure a reliable supply of clean, trusted data for building and training predictive models, turning these derived insights directly into improved system performance.
+Bright Wolf’s pre-built IoT data management services ensure a reliable supply of clean, trusted data for building and training predictive models, turning these derived insights directly into improved system performance.

 To Re-Train or Not To Re-train?

-Strandz enables your intelligence tools and teams to train and validate models for machine learning.
+Your intelligence tools and teams are better enabled to train and validate models for machine learning.
 When outputs of real world integrated systems don’t match the predicted model, failure data is cycled back into the model re-training and validation process.

 For many organizations, humans will remain the ultimate “grader” of the predictive system.
 Did the model predict an imminent failure and generate a service call for a machine the technician then found to be in perfect working order?
 When this occurs, Strandz enables external data sources (such as human observation) to either reinforce the model or invalidate it and trigger a re-training.
 Similarly, unexpected failures may invalidate the current model as well.